 Peru is a fascinating country to explore.
-Below is our Peru travel guide on how to travel solo in Peru including where to stay, recommended tours to Peru, where to go in Peru and things to see in Peru, and the best way to travel in Peru.
+If you are planning on traveling to Peru alone, below is our solo female travel Peru guide on how to travel solo in Peru including where to stay on a solo trip to Peru, recommended tours to Peru, where to go and things to see and the best way to travel in Peru.
 Find out how to get from the airports and what to do in each place.

-* Before you travel, check what paperwork or visas are required for Peru.
+* Before you solo travel Peru, check what paperwork or visas are required for Peru.

 - About Peru